 We also don’t promote the annihilation project out of despair.
 It’s not rage either.
 We are only interested in stopping the suffering, not in revenge.

 It is not an impulsive reaction.
 It is a rational idea.
-The only rational idea, under the circumstances.
+Under the circumstances, it’s probably the only one.

 One doesn’t need to hate humans in order to think they must be annihilated, thinking that humans are not more valuable than nonhumans is sufficient.

 Currently activists are giving humans an unlimited opportunity to change while they keep their abusive routine, and that is essentially considering them as more important than all of their victims.
 And given the average consumption figures of each human, it turns out that each human is worth tens of thousands of animals.
 An average American meat eater is responsible for the life of suffering of about 55,000 animals within his/her lifetime, including about 10,000 crustaceans, 1,860 chickens, 950 fishes, 55 turkeys, 30 pigs and sheeps, 8 cows and between 35,000 and 50,000 of non-directly consumed fishes and crustaceans who are either “by catch” or animals captured and killed to feed the directly consumed animals.
 And of course that is without counting the chickens suffering in the egg industry and cows in the milk industry.
 Also, this is without counting all the animals harmed by each human by the many other daily means of consumption (including plant based ones).
 Morally opposing to stopping them, by all means necessary, including killing them, means that each is worth more than the pain and suffering of all of these animals.